dalance/flexlint/README.md

 ( This example don't support some brace-style, you can modify it )

 `ignore` is defined to skip single line comment (`// ...`) and multi-line comment (`/* ... */`).

-If files matched `includes` match `excludes` too, the files are skipped.

 ### Regular expression